POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying To Keep Him Alive.

 The real genius of the show and the best acting garnering the most laughs was Dratch.
 Perhaps her craft developed from her seven seasons on Saturday Night Live (SNL).
-Amazingly, this is Dratch’s Broadway debut – where have you been?
+Amazingly, this is Dratch’s Broadway debut – Where have you been?
 We witness her losing control in a drug-induced euphoria as she glides in and out of scenes, sometimes in a pink inner tube.

 The POTUS Coalition

 In the Playbill was a flyer promoting THE POTUS COALITION.
 The flyer describes the Coalition as “a group of seven non-partisan, women-led, non-profit organizations working for women’s advocacy, agency, and activism of women throughout all levels of leadership and in service of equal rights, representation, fair elections, and access to voter registration.”
-They list their partners to include Black Voters Matter, Center for Reproductive Rights, ERA Coalition, Ignite, She The People, Supermajority Education Fund, and Vote MAMA.
+They list their partners as Black Voters Matter, Center for Reproductive Rights, ERA Coalition, Ignite, She The People, Supermajority Education Fund, and Vote MAMA.